 - Personal possessions or ‘chattels’ sold for less than £6,000.
 Chattel refers to a tangible, movable item.
 This can include jewellery, antiques, paintings, coins, stamps and so on.

 - Wasting assets with a predictable life of 50 years or less.
 To clarify, these are items that have a limited life span and irreversibly decline in value over time.
 Such fixed assets could be vehicles and machinery.
-It is generally accepted by HMRC that the following items fall within the wasting assets exception: antique clocks and watches, guns, motor vehicles, boats, yachts and other vehicles.
+It is generally accepted by HMRC that the following items fall within the exception of wasting assets: antique clocks and watches, guns, motor vehicles, boats, yachts and other vehicles.

 Collectables that increase in value over time